 Improving the efficiency of air transport operations and infrastructure could reduce emissions by up to 10% (source: ATAG).
+Coordinated by the Company in the Single European Sky ATM Research programme (SESAR), ALBATROSS

-The Company therefore supports initiatives aimed at reducing ATM inefficiencies such as the Single European Sky Air Traffic Management Research programme (SESAR), while working on disruptive practices like formation flying.
-The Company also focuses on developing fuel saving procedures for airports and ground operations to minimise the use of engine power and auxiliary power units (APU) while the aircraft is on the ground.
+The Company therefore supports initiatives aimed at reducing ATM inefficiencies such as the Single European Sky Air Traffic Management Research programme ("SESAR"), while working on disruptive practices like formation flying.
+The Company also focuses on developing fuel saving procedures for airports and ground operations to minimise the use of engine power and auxiliary power units ("APU") while the aircraft is on the ground.